jimVation/Tensorflow-Lite-NRF52-Accelerometer/README.md

 Modify paths in project settings (Preprocessor -> User Include Directories) to match your installs of SDK and TF Lite.

-Required Modification in TF Lite Library:
+Required Modifications in TF Lite Library:

+1.)
 In common.h (in \tflite-micro\tensorflow\lite\kernels\internal), comment out lines 353 to 356 and 363, to get past error where it is looking for a built in function that does not seem to be present in the compiler.

+2.)
+In micro_profiler.cc (in \tflite-micro\tensorflow\lite\micro), comment out line 17 (#include cinttypes), and add #define PRIu32   "lu" on line 25.

 Note: The TF Lite file micro_log.cc is replaced with a local version, to implement Nordic logging.